Do not hesitate to contact us. We are an expert team and we are always happy to talk to you.

 Near Church Stretton

-Within a short car or train journey, you have Ironbridge Gorge/Shrewsbury – its castle, gardens and medieval centre/Ludlow and its foodie centres/ the Mid Wales coast line/Powys Castle/Historic Chester and the Dee Valley/the Severn Valley, its railway and Bridgnorth town.
+Within a short car or train journey, you have the iconic Ironbridge Gorge, picturesque Shrewsbury – its castle, gardens and medieval centre, Ludlow and its foodie centres, the Wrekin, Mid Wales coast line, Powys Castle, historic Chester, the Dee Valley, the Severn Valley, its railway and Bridgnorth town.
 All are well worth a visit.

 Hotel was excellent.
 Lovely rooms, friendly and helpful staff.
 Good food in large portions.
 Walks were in fantastic scenery, of a good length and the guides were all very good.
 Overall, it was a great holiday.
 Thank you.